ga-wdi-curriculum/js-objects-functions/readme.md

 }
 ```

-This is a neat feature, but can you think of a potential pitfall of "hoisting" too often?
+**Q. This is a neat feature, but can you think of a potential pitfall of "hoisting" too often?**

 * Code organization and readability.

 **Hungry for More?**